PG training details & tuition schedule

 Your training will include syllabus study materials, a computer based log book (by request), ground school, and hands-on instruction.
 It does not include the textbook.

 Successful graduates of this program will be certified as Novice Pilots (P2) and authorized to fly P2 rated sites without the direct supervision of an instructor.
 Pilots who make it through our P2 certification will be some of the best trained pilots of any paragliding school.
 We spend the time to ensure that you can safely fly anywhere in the world.
-Our regional sites provide some of the greatest rewards and challenges that a pilot can face including Dry Canyon in the Sacramento Mountains and Lee's Lookout in Franklin Mountains State Park.
 Building your confidence in flying in safe conditions is what we strive for.
 If you train with us, you will have the skills you need to always fly safely.

-Below, pilot Lee Baker thermals away to cloud base from the sod farm after a tow up – he was the first to ever do this.
+Below pilot Lee Baker thermals away to cloud base from tow.
 There is no greater thrill than using hard earned skills to stay in the air for hours at a time using the sun's energy as our "engine."
 We rarely have the buoyant air that Lee experienced that day.
-Most of the time, our skies are cloudless and the location and strength of thermals are much harder to determine.